populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 pip install metamist
 ```

 Now that you have `metamist` installed, let's try sending the query we wrote above using Python.
-Create a new Python file called `query_metamist.py` and copy and paste the above code into it.
+Create a new Python file called `query_metamist.py` and copy and paste the below code into it.

 ```python